 Modern technologies moved forward dramatically and as we know, the sky’s the limit.
-Indeed sometimes we feel like everything can be computed, even our personal movement.
+Indeed, sometimes we feel like everything can be computed, even our personal movement.
 Not long ago, fully autonomous vehicles for the masses were said to be just around the corner.
 As it turns out, making the final leap to full autonomy — self-driving on any road at any time — remains tantalizingly out of reach both for engineers and safety regulators.
 Victoria Transport Policy Institute report predicts widespread, affordable cars that drive themselves won’t come until the 2030s or 2040s.
 Still, there are some self-driving features that can help ease the burden of your commute or road trip.
 We are going to explore the best self-parking cars to lease in 2021.

-According to PCMag Encyclopedia, self-parking is a feature of many automobiles that parallel parks automatically by using sensors that detect the curb and surrounding parked cars.
+According to PCMag Encyclopedia, self-parking is a feature of many automobiles that parallel park automatically by using sensors that detect the curb and surrounding parked cars.
 Drivers can park in a much tighter space than they would do themselves.
 Also, it comes without any damage to their vehicle or others.

 The best self-parking cars to lease provide a great solution to one of the trickiest driving tasks: parallel parking.
 These autos use an array of sensors to first identify whether a spot is large enough for you to fit.
 Next, most of the cars will automatically steer you into space.
 The system will guide you to work the gas pedal, brakes, and transmission.
 In some, you can be standing outside of the vehicle as it parks — or unparks — itself.